A Tailor-Made Palestine Tour

 On this expedition our accommodation will range from good hotels, to homestays and shared space in Bedouin settlements.
-As it is a tailor made trip, you can pitch up or down the accommodation to suit your own taste and budget.
+As it is a tailor-made trip, you can alter the accommodation to suit your own tastes and budget.

 What will the weather be like?